Lindis mirrored pods at Ahuriri Valley, North Otago may just be the perfect way to soak up New Zealand’s jaw-dropping scenery.

-Designed to blend seamlessly into the natural landscape of the Ahuriri Valley, North Otago, these luxury accommodation pods are built with double-glazed mirrored glass walls offering uninterrupted views from the inside while appearing almost invisible from the outside.
+The luxury accommodation pods, spread across the 2428-hectare Ben Avon Station, were designed to blend seamlessly into the natural landscape.
+The double-glazed mirrored glass walls offer uninterrupted views from the inside while appearing almost invisible from the outside.

-Located on the 2428-hectare Ben Avon Station, the mirrored surfaces spectacularly reflect the natural surrounds of conservation parks, mountains and beech forest, along with the changing colours of the sky.
+Their mirrored surfaces spectacularly reflect the natural surrounds of conservation parks, mountains and beech forest.
+And they even change colour, reflecting the changing colours of the sky.

-‘Combine this with the wide range of activities from fly fishing and walking, to horse riding or e-biking; the world-class cuisine and breath-taking setting – this is a new highlight luxury travel experience in New Zealand,’ says Paul Carberry, founder of New Zealand In Depth.
+“Combine this with the wide range of activities from fly fishing and walking, to horse riding or e-biking; the world-class cuisine and breath-taking setting – this is a new highlight luxury travel experience in New Zealand,” Paul Carberry, founder of New Zealand In Depth said.

-There are currently three pods onsite catering for up to two guests in each, while another room has been added for up to six guests who can either take over the whole lodge exclusively, or just one of the pods as a private get-away.
+If you’re travelling with a larger party, an extra room is available for up to six guests.
+Groups can choose to take over the whole lodge exclusively or just one of the pods as a private get-away.